-In the event a project is removed, or savings are generated from the funding list, a project from the substitution list may be awarded as long as there is sufficient capacity to allow this substitution.
+In the event a project is removed or savings are generated from the funding list, a project from the substitution list may be awarded as long as there is sufficient capacity to allow this substitution.
 Project substitution must be reported to the Commission.
-The California Conservation Corps administers the program of projects approved by the Commission and is responsible for reporting on the program pursuant to Section XI of the 2021 Active Transportation Program Guidelines.
+The California Conservation Corps administers the program of projects approved by the Commission and is responsible for reporting on the program pursuant to Section XI of these guidelines.